Top 10 Most Dangerous Roads in California

 Spanning only 87 miles SR-2 climbs west through the San Gabriel Mountains from La Canada Flintridge.
 East of San Bernardino County the SR-2 is known as the Angeles Crest Scenic Byway.
 The road rises over 6,400 feet eventually passing through Dawson’s Saddle at 7,901 feet.
 This state route averaged a fatal accident every 1.6 miles mostly due to the eastern part, made up of treacherous switchbacks and blind curves.
 With totals of nearly 50 fatalities in 7 years, it may not seem like much compared to the I-5 masses, but when looked at in traffic volume versus accidents, it remains a very dangerous road for fatal car accidents.
 While the many lookouts and vistas along this route are breathtaking, they are not without their risks.
-Drive this road with caution and avoid during bad weather all together.
+Drive this road with caution and avoid it all together during stretches of bad weather.

-Mentioned in a number of hit songs over the years and windings its way past renowned coastal views is the 808 miles of US 101.
+Mentioned in a number of hit songs over the years, and winding its way past renowned coastal views, is the 808 miles of US 101.
 Also boasting the busiest freeway interchange in the world at its southern terminus in Los Angeles and the northern gateway to Silicon Valley from San Francisco, it’s easy to see why this road gets so much traffic.
 The amazing views are truly remarkable but this stretch of road is also a magnet for fatal car accidents.
 Averaging a fatality for every 1.3 miles over 7 years puts it near the top of the list of most dangerous highways found anywhere.
-Somewhat ironically, the average delay for emergency services on this road are about the lowest in the nation averaging only a 4-minute delay.
+Somewhat ironically, the average wait for emergency services on this road is among the lowest in the nation, averaging only a 4-minute delay.
 Both congestion and terrain contribute to the dangerous nature of this road.
-Avoid traveling on the busiest day of the week, Wednesday, as well as during the commuter hours from 8-9a.m. and 6-7p.m.
+Avoid traveling on the busiest day of the week, Wednesday, as well as during the commuter hours from 8-9 a.m. and 6-7 p.m.

 This major interstate crosses the entire nation ending in North Carolina and the road out west often parallels Route 66.
 The California portion known as the Needles Freeway spans 154 miles from Barstow through the Mojave Desert on its way to Needles, a small town on the banks of the Colorado River.
-Part of its colorful history include an infamous proposal in the 60’s to detonate 22 nuclear explosions to cut a more direct path through the Bristol Mountains.
-Frequent construction addressing the deteriorating condition of the road has not stemmed the flow of car accidents.
-A heavily travelled commuter route this road is well-known for becoming slick in both the rain and the heat.
+Part of its colorful history includes an infamous proposal in the 60s to detonate 22 nuclear explosions to cut a more direct path through the Bristol Mountains.
+Frequent construction addressing the deteriorating condition of the road has not slowed the flow of car accidents.
+A heavily traveled commuter route, this road is well-known for becoming slick in both the rain and the heat.
 Add in the heavy semi-truck traffic, and it’s easy to see why this road generates so many car accidents.

 Stretching 90 miles from the Mexican border crossing at Calexico SR-86 heads north to Indio passing through the Imperial Valley west of the Salton Sea into the Coachella Valley.
 Originally just a 2-lane highway, easy access from rural roads led to many fatal car accidents, earning SR-86 a dubious reputation.
 Recent improvements have made it a 4-lane highway but has not stopped the steady flow of accidents.
 Being dubbed a NAFTA highway due to its heavy traffic from trucks and semis contributes to the overall danger.
 Stay alert around the semi-trucks and watch for side traffic entering or exiting.

 Car accidents are incredibly traumatic for anyone involved.
-Worrying about insurance claims, lost wages and the headache of an ongoing legal case is a lot for one person to deal with alone.
-A car accident attorney who specializes in car accidents will be able to help you navigate the ins and outs of building a strong personal injury claim.
+Worrying about insurance claims, lost wages, and the headache of an ongoing legal case is a lot for one person to deal with alone.
+An attorney who specializes in car accidents will be able to help you navigate the ins and outs of building a strong personal injury claim.

-We at the Advocates believe everyone deserves a dedicated and diligent professional to help guide you through the difficult process of obtaining just compensation after a car accident.
+The Advocates believe everyone deserves a dedicated and diligent professional to help guide them through the difficult process of obtaining just compensation after a car accident.
 From handling insurance adjusters and compiling medical records to assisting in renting a car, a car accident lawyer will be there for you every step of the way.
-Call us today 24/7 at (406) 272-6986 or take advantage of our live online chat on our homepage.
+Call us today 24/7 at 406-206-0900 or take advantage of our live online chat on our homepage.
 You deserve an Advocate!